 Did you know that leftover cranberry sauce will keep in the refrigerator for up to two weeks?
 This is because cranberries are highly acidic, which discourages bacteria growth.
 So odds are, you have some cranberry sauce leftover from Thanksgiving in your refrigerator right now.
-And you can still eat it.

 I’m sure you’ve had your fill of leftover turkey sandwiches.
 Or perhaps you made turkey noodle soup?
 Turkey quesadillas?
 You have plenty of ideas of what to do with leftover turkey, but what should you do with the leftover cranberry sauce?

 I have already shared my Leftover Cranberry Sauce Scones – oh so delicious.
 And today I am sharing another delight.
 Two classic flavor combinations, orange and cranberry, come together in this very moist Orange Cranberry Upside Down Cake.

 Upside down cakes are super easy to whip up.
 And that little bit of effort yields a really beautiful dessert.
 And since we are all entertaining or going to holiday potlucks this time of year, this easy holiday dessert is a winner.

 Any leftover cranberry sauce will work for this cake.
 I used my leftover Pomegranate Cranberry Sauce.
 It’s my family’s favorite.
 Don’t use canned pomegranate jelly as it doesn’t have fruit and will just turn your cake into a watery mess.

 The cake is baked in a simple cast iron pan, so no fancy equipment is required.
 Cast iron retains the heat evenly, so your baked goods turn out perfect.